jjhbw/GoMILP/README.md

 ### Hurdles

 - [ ] Prevent matrix singularity introduced by problem preprocessing
-  - [x] duplicate rows
-  - [x] empty rows (all zero)
 - [ ] Problem preprocessing code is still messy and needs some unit tests.
-- [ ] Only the simplest problem preprocessing operations have been implemented.
-- [ ] Problem preprocessing: matrices of e.g. rummikub problems can be greatly simplified by removing redundant constraints.
-- [ ] Debug ostensibly simple rummikub sub-problems that take a very long time to solve.  **Hypothesis**: simplex panics like `lp: bland: all replacements are negative or cause ill-conditioned ab` can be prevented using aggressive problem preprocessing.
-- [ ] Branching procedure may generate new constraints that are superseded by existing ones (e.g. branching on `x1 >= 2 | X <= 1` when there is already an existing constraint stating that `x1 < 1` ).
-This is wasteful and can be solved by more intelligent branching.
-- [ ] Somehow all rummikub problems in the unit tests of rummiGo have integer-feasible initial relaxations… The resulting solutions do perfectly match the specified test results, though.
+- [ ] All rummikub problems in the unit tests of `rummiGo` have integer-feasible initial relaxations…  Write tests with more complex problems that tax the branch-and-bound procedure

 ### Enhancements

 - [ ] simple presolver operations (see the Huang thesis in references):
-  - [ ] removing infeasible variables
-  - [ ] removing empty rows
+    - [x] removing empty rows (all zeroes)
     - [ ] removing empty columns
     - [x] removing (implicitly) fixed variables
-    - [ ] currently modifies the original problem (through a variable pointer). ugly!
+      - currently modifies the original problem (through a variable pointer), this is ugly!
+  - [x] remove duplicated rows
-  - [ ] removing singleton rows
+    - [ ] substitute singleton rows
-  - [ ] removing singleton columns
+    - [ ] substitute singleton columns
 - [ ] inject a hook to allow instrumentation (logging) of the presolver operations
 - [ ] primal/dual solving
-- [ ] problem preprocessing of non-root nodes in the enumeration tree
+- [ ] problem preprocessing of non-root nodes in the enumeration tree?
 - [ ] variables are currently subject to nonnegativity constraints by default.
 - [ ] Formal testing against [problems with known solutions](http://miplib.zib.de/miplib2010.php)? ([MPS parser](https://github.com/dennisfrancis/mps) needed)
-- [ ] Convert subproblem to standard form in an earlier stage (remove inequality matrix asap).
-Lots of room for optimization in the `combineInequalities` and `convertToEqualities` functions.
 - [ ] Cancellation currently only possible when bnb procedure has been started.
 We may want to be able to cancel the solving of the initial relaxation too.
-- [ ] Deal with infeasible subproblems created after branching on a particular integrality-constrained variable of an LP feasible problem.
+- [ ] Deal with infeasible subproblems created after branching on a particular integrality-constrained variable of a LP feasible problem.
 Should this be a noop (currently) or should branching be retried on another integer constrained variable?
 - [ ] Enumeration tree exploration queue is currently FIFO.
 For depth-first exploration, we should go with a LIFO queue.
 - [ ] Add heuristic determining which node gets explored first (as we are using depth-first search) https://nl.mathworks.com/help/optim/ug/mixed-integer-linear-programming-algorithms.html?s_tid=gn_loc_drop#btzwtmv
-- [ ] Maybe make context.Context optional only in the top-level API
-- [ ] Low-level solver cancellation plumbing may be better off governed by our own cancellation hooks instead of the bulky context API.
-On the other hand, context has a nice set of errors defined on deadline exceeded etc. Replacing it may not be worth it.
 - [ ] how to deal with matrix degeneracy in subproblems?
 Currently handled the same way as infeasible subproblems.
-- [ ] in branched subproblems: intiate simplex at solution of parent? (using argument of lp.Simplex)
+- [ ] In branched subproblems: is it sensible to intiate the simplex at solution of parent? (using argument of lp.Simplex)
 - [ ] does fiddling with the simplex tolerance value improve outcomes?
 - [ ] Currently implemented only the simplest branching heuristics.
 Room for improvement such as expensive branching heuristics like node (pseudo-)costs.
-- [ ] Enumeration tree exploration heuristics: use priority queue based on heuristics like total path cost or a best-first approach based on earlier solutions.
+- [ ] Enumeration tree exploration heuristics: use priority queue-based on heuristics like total path cost or a best-first approach based on earlier solutions.
-- [ ] also fun: linear program preprocessing (MATLAB docs: https://nl.mathworks.com/help/optim/ug/mixed-integer-linear-programming-algorithms.html#btv20av).
-This may shave off time and space complexity when applying the Simplex solver on the subproblems.

 - [ ] CI procedure should include race detector and test timeouts
-- [ ] sanity checks before converting Problem to a MILPproblem, such as NaN, Inf, and matrix shapes and variable bound domains
+- [ ] sanity checks before converting Problem to a MILPproblem, such as NaN, Inf, and matrix shapes and variable bound domains.
-- [ ] testing against GLPK is extremely convoluted due to its shitty API.
-Moreover, its output is sometimes plain wrong (doesn't properly diagnose unbounded problems).
-- [ ] try to formulate more advanced constraints, like sets of values instead of just integrality?
-Note that having integer sets as constraints is basically the same as having an integrality constraint, and a <= and >= bound.
-Branching on this type of constraint can be optimized in a neat way (i.e.) ` x>=0, x<=1, x<=0 ~-> x = 0)`
-- [ ] write benchmarks for time and space usage
+- [ ] write benchmarks for time (and space?) usage
 - [ ] small(?) performance gains may be made by switching dense matrix datastructures over to sparse ones for bigger problems.
 This could be facilitated by employing Gonum's mat.Matrix interface.